 1. The Indian Medical Association (IMA) has carried out blindness prevention and womens health camps in Lucknow, UP, India in November 2019.
 Camps were organised by Dr Rukhsana Khan, I am past President IMA lucknow, .past vice president IMA, UP, India, Presently UP Chair Person WDW (Multispeciality Female Wing) sister concern of IMA.
 These camps were attended by women and children from slums of central lucknow as well as its suburban villages.
 Dr Khan accompanied by a team of doctors volunteered their time for this.

 2. DEACON EKPENYONG EFFIOK, FOUNDER & CEO, JEKSUME RESOURCES NIGERIA, CALABAR : This organisation has carried out a series of health camps in Nigeria, in Ikot Ansa Primary Health Care center, and Diamond hill primary health care centre., Nigeria, attended by several thousand women and children. the camps were hedl between September 2019-November 2019.
-More than 100 volunteers are in preparation for the training by Vitamin Angels.
+More than 100 volunteers were in preparation for the training by Vitamin Angels.
 Children and women came directly to the camps, others were are approached by volunteers from their work, farms, markets and schools for the children, and where members of any organisation are gathering, such as in churches, mosques etc.

 Prenatal Multivitamins given to 27,162 women.